autotest/autotest-docker/index.rst

 -------------------------------------

 This test requires the ``docker`` executable is available.
-Optionally, if the ``python-docker-py`` package is available, it will compare the version number returned to the one obtained via the REST API.
+Optionally, if the ``python-docker-py`` package is available, it will be used.
+If it fails, a simple check using the REST API is used to compare the version number returned to the one obtained from the CLI.
+This check requires the 'nc' (netcat) command is available.

 ``docker_cli/version`` Configuration
 --------------------------------------

-Two comma-separated lists of individual arguments are provided.
-The ``valid_option`` list should contain arguments which will not cause any negative results when passed to the ``docker`` command.
-The ``invalid_option`` list is the opposite, every argument should cause either a ``usage:`` statement to appear or otherwise result in a non-zero exit code.
+Only the API version.

 ``docker_cli/build`` Sub-test
 ==============================

 Tests the ``docker build`` command operation with a set of options and pre-defined build-content.
-The test subject is **not** individual stages build process stages.
-Rather, this test is only concerned with the general behavior of the docker CLI  itself.

 ``docker_cli/build`` Prerequisites
 ------------------------------------------

-*  A base or "context" directory containing a ``Dockerfile`` including any of it's requirements.
-*  The build must complete in a fixed amount of time (i.e. no on external downloads, only local source content)
+* Tarballs bundled with the subtest
+* Statically linked 'busybox' executable available on PATH in host environment.

 ``docker_cli/build`` Configuration
 -------------------------------------------

 *  The ``docker_build_options`` option specifies additional arguments to add in addition to the ``DEFAULTS`` option ``docker_options``.
-*  The ``docker_build_path_or_uri`` points to the absolute path of the base or "context" path containing the ``Dockerfile``
 *  The ``build_timeout_seconds`` option specifies a fixed time (in seconds) the build must complete within)
 *  ``try_remove_after_test`` is a boolean option, selecting whether or not the built-image should be removed when the test is complete.
    (Any removal errors will be ignored)
-*  Both the ``repo_name_prefix`` and ``repo_name_postfix`` behave
+*  Both the ``image_name_prefix`` and ``image_name_postfix`` behave
    exactly like the `docker_cli/dockerimport sub-test`_ test.
+*  The location of the statically linked ``busybox`` executable is specified by the ``busybox_path`` option.

 ``docker_cli/dockerimport`` Sub-test
 =======================================